Beef Bulgogi Lettuce Wraps

 Instructions

-• While the meat is chilling, combine the grated pear, garlic, soy sauce, sesame oil, ginger, red pepper flakes and sugar in a large zip-top plastic bag.
+• While the meat chills, combine the pear, garlic, soy sauce, sesame oil, ginger, red pepper flakes, and sugar in a large resealable bag.

-• After 30 minutes of chilling, use a sharp knife to slice the meat into very thin strips.
-Add the meat to the marinade and mix everything together until evenly coated.
-Let sit at room temperature for at least 1 hour, or chill in the refrigerator for up to 8 hours.
+• After 30 minutes, slice the beef into very thin strips.
+Add to the marinade and toss to coat.
+Marinate at room temperature for at least 1 hour, or in the fridge for up to 8 hours.

-• Heat 1 tablespoon vegetable oil in a large skillet or cast iron or wok over medium-high.
-Remove half of meat from marinade, letting excess drip back into bag.
-Season lightly with salt and cook in a single layer without moving until lightly browned, about 1-2 minutes to create a golden sear.
-Toss meat and continue to cook, tossing occasionally, until cooked through and crisp at edges, about 3-4 minutes total.
-Transfer to a plate.
-Repeat with remaining 1 tablespoon vegetable oil, remaining meat, and more salt.
-Discard excess marinade.
+• Heat 1 tablespoon of vegetable oil in a large skillet, cast iron, or wok over medium-high heat.
+Remove half the beef from the marinade, letting the excess drip off.
+Season lightly with salt and arrange in a single layer.
+Cook without moving until lightly browned, about 1 to 2 minutes, then toss and continue cooking until crisped at the edges, about 3 to 4 minutes total.
+Transfer to a plate and repeat with remaining oil and beef.
+Discard any leftover marinade.

-• To make the scallion salad, combine the scallions, cilantro, sesame oil, rice vinegar and sesame seeds in a medium bowl.
-Toss to combine.
-Season with salt as needed.
+• For the scallion salad, combine scallions, cilantro, sesame oil, rice vinegar, and sesame seeds in a medium bowl.
+Toss well and season with salt to taste.

 Notes